Regional Greenhouse Gas Initiative

 Maryland formally joined RGGI on April 20, 2007, when Governor Martin O'Malley signed the Second Amendment to the RGGI Memorandum of Understanding (MOU).
 The signed MOU is available here and the first amendment to the MOU is available here.

-NEWS: Nineteenth CO2 Auction held on March 13, 2013.
+NEWS: Twenty-first CO2 Auction held on September 4, 2013.
 More information here.

 Maryland CO2 Budget Trading Program: Information regarding offset projects can be found here